-- Windows: 10 and 11 on 64-bit platforms - Mac OS X 10.15 and higher (for some assessments macOS Big Sur (version 11) as a minimum) - CPUs newer than 2011 (Intel Sandy Bridge or newer)
+- Windows 10 and 11 on 64-bit platforms - MacOS Big Sur (version 11) and higher - CPUs newer than 2011 (Intel Sandy Bridge (Core i3, i5 and i7 or newer)) - OpenGL 2.0 graphics driver - Local storage for the recording of proctored examinations (75MB per hour) - Web camera & microphone (internal or external) - A broadband internet connection capable of streaming live video

-- OpenGL 2.0 graphics driver - Local storage for the recording of proctored examinations (75MB per hour) - Web camera & microphone (internal or external) - A broadband internet connection capable of streaming video and a minimum of 0.15Mbps upload speed - Minimum device requirements are subject to change and older operating systems may become obsolete over time.
+Minimum device requirements are subject to change and older operating systems may become obsolete over time.

-And the following applications installed:
+It should also have the following applications installed:

-- a word processor that accepts Microsoft Word formats (.doc and .docx);

-- a PDF reader (for example Adobe);

-- software for playing mp3 and mp4 files.
+- a word processor that accepts Microsoft Word formats (.doc and .docx) - a PDF reader (for example Adobe) - software for playing mp3 and mp4 files - a media player (such as VLC) to play video files.
+You will need to be able to view video material. - Certain modules may have additional requirements, such as software to manage spreadsheets and run macros.